A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 - If you find an issue, error or omission, have a suggestion for improvement, or a better version of something, then create a pull request.
 This is a community project and we welcome and rely on community contributions.

 ## TO DO
+  - Update Black Magga to be more imposing with sweeping attacks
   - Possibly update NPC stats to reflect updated equipment?
 (Hucker, Crowfood, Mammy, Lamatar, Lucrecia, Barl)

 ## General GM information